neverthesameagain/Data_Extraction_and_Visualization_Project/README.md

 ## Files

-- `supremo.py`: Contains the main Python script for the assessment.
+- `supremo.py`: Contains the main Python script for the project.
 - `tables/`: Directory containing sample HTML files of extracted tables.
-- `README.md`: This file, providing instructions and information about the assessment.
+- `README.md`: This file, providing instructions and information about the project.

 ## Contributing